briannapinson/Databases-Project/SETUP_INSTRUCTIONS.md

    - All backslashes are changed to forward slashes in path.
    - Path must include the riftbound_backup.sql file.

-3. If import is successful, you are free to close the shell with
+4. If import is successful, you are free to close the shell with
 ```sql
    \q
 ```

 ## Backend Setup

-1. Navigate to the backend folder :
+1. Navigate to the backend folder using terminal in VS Code or Command Prompt:
 ```bash
    cd backend
 ```